There are a lot of different little (and big) charges that you could be responsible for while on Medicare.

 If you look at the image below, you’ll notice the different prices for the same plan.
 Rates are determined by age, gender, location, tobacco status, marital status, and sometimes height and weight.

-Keep in mind, the rates in the image below are at the time of this writing, are an example only.
+Keep in mind, the rates in the image below are at the time of writing this article and are an example only.
 These prices may change at any time.

 Notice the price is different from one company to the next.